 Another basic, very inexpensive stick vacuum is the Dirt Devil Simpli-Stik (Est. $20).
 It weighs just 3.8 pounds and has a slightly longer, 16-foot power cord that many owners say is fine for most of their small cleanups.
 Like the Eureka Easy Clean, remove the handle and the Simpli-Stik converts to a hand vac for above-the-floor cleaning duties such as removing crumbs from furniture.
 It also has a washable filter.

 With similar cord lengths and the ability to convert to a hand vacuum, the major differences between the Eureka Easy Clean and the Dirt Devil Simpli-Stik are performance and durability.
 For about $10 to $15 more, opting for the Eureka offers proven reliability, better edge- and floor-cleaning capabilities, and better pet hair removal.
-That said, if you're looking for the most basic stick vac for a small space, the Dirt Devil Simpli-Stik might be adequate for your needs and the price for features can't be beat.
+That said, if you're looking for the most basic stick vac for a small space, the Dirt Devil Simpli-Stik might be adequate for your needs and the price for its features can't be beat.

 Elsewhere in this report: